jennerdulce/data-structures-and-algorithms/java/codechallenges/lib/src/main/java/codechallenges/graph/README.md

 - size
   - Arguments: none
   - Returns the total number of nodes in the graph
+- breadthFirst
+  - Arguments: Vertex<T>
+  - Returns all of the verticies in the graph in breadth first order
+- businessTrip
+  - Arguments: Graph<T> graph, ArrayList<Vertex<T>> arr
+  - Returns the cost if the business trip is possible

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->